 After 10 months, in April 1789, she was reprieved to transportation for seven years, and sent from Newgate to the Lady Juliana.

 The Lady Juliana was the first all-female transport ship.
-It was the first of the Second Fleet ships to leave Britain and the first to arrive in the colony (despite taking almost a year for the voyage, possibly because the captain had allowed his crew free access to the women).
+It was the first of the Second Fleet ships to leave Britain but took almost twice as long as the other ships to arrive in the colony (taking almost a year for the voyage, possibly because the captain had allowed his crew free access to the women).
 When they finally arrived, the convicts on board more than doubled the female population of Sydney.4

 Many babies were born on board ship, and soon after arrival, and there is no doubt that those on board abandoned the restraints of English society.
 There is no record of Elizabeth giving birth to a child....
 Never the less there is no reason to suppose that Elizabeth was ignored by the amorous sailors, or rejected their advances.

 On 1 August 1790 Elizabeth joined 193 other convicts sent to Norfolk Island on the Surprize, and it was there that she joined up with William Rayner.5 William Rayner and Elizabeth Goldsmith had two sons, William, born on 5 August 1792, and George, born on 15 March 1794, both on Norfolk Island.[1a]
 Both brothers were baptised on Norfolk Island on 20 May 1804 by the Reverend H. Fulton.6

 On Norfolk Island they were required to work for the government, subject to convict discipline, but had time to work their own land, keeping poultry and growing vegetables and corn.
 No record of their marriage has survived but they were probably among those married by the Reverend Richard Johnson during his brief visit to the island in November 1791.7 On 19 November 1794 William is recorded on a list of all grants and leases of land registered in the Colonial Secretary's Office.8